wgsl-analyzer/wgsl-analyzer/.github/ISSUE_TEMPLATE/bug_report.md

 ## What went wrong

-If it's not clear, break this out into:
+If it is not clear, break this out into:

 - what were you expecting?
 - what actually happened?